backlabs1/TES3MP/README.md

 - To archive the legacy Dreamweave fork of TES3MP which was discarded in favor of a new OpenMW fork

-## Commentary by backlabs1
+## Statement by backlabs1

-Or, "Why I was not able to contribute to TES3MP."
+Why I was not able to contribute to TES3MP:

 - The main TES3MP developer censored community discussion about a licensing question by deleting [TES3MP issue